defenseunicorns/leapfrogai/packages/evaluations/README.md

     - delete the assistant
 - delete the contextless documents
 - delete the vector store
-- average the retrieval scores as the final retrieval score
-- average the response scores as the final response score

 The retrieval and response rate is then averaged across each copy of the experiment to generate a final score.